-Does the candidate experience have a negative impact on quality of hire?
+Does the candidate experience harm quality of hire?

 To improve the candidate experience, selection barriers are lowered or removed.
 This increases the quality of hire.
 However: good quality selection and candidate experience go well together!
 Read more about the dilemmas and concrete solutions.